My name is Frank Peter, a middle-aged semi-pro musician and the sole proprietor and creator of Piano-ology…

 - In the ensuing years, I have simply followed my musical heart and walked through each musical door as it has opened along the way.

-- Through an inexplicable series of semi-miraculous coincidences, I took my first piano lesson at the age of thirty-two.
+- Through a semi-miraculous series of coincidences, I met my first piano teacher and took my first piano lesson at the age of thirty-two.

 - I have had several teachers since, learning something from each of the unique influences, for better or worse… then quietly moved on to learn other things.